 Chance to Upgrade

 Some secured cards offer automatic upgrades.
 Discover, for instance, may upgrade the Discover it Secured Card to a Discover it Chrome Card in as little as six months.
 Not every credit card issuer offers a path to upgrading, though, so make sure to consider your future credit plans before applying.

 Just because a bank or issuer doesn’t offer unsecured cards doesn’t mean you should avoid applying, however.
 Cards like the OpenSky Secured Visa don’t require a credit check and allow deposits of up to $3,000.
-Using cards like this, or even offers from First Progress or Green Dot Bank, makes sense for those who want a credit score boost.
+Using cards like this, or even offers from Merrick Bank, First Progress, Self, or Chime makes sense for those who want a credit score boost.